MrFums/Valbot/README.md

 If you have the crash when you load into the bot script / when you press 1 to begin the bot, you need to uninstall numpy ( `pip uninstall numpy` ) and install an older version of numpy: `pip install numpy==1.19.3`

-## Support will not be given currently.
+## Support may not be given currently.
 Please check the read me and all issues if you have an error with the program

 ## Changelog